shivambisen/webui/README.md

 ## To build locally
 - Run the `build-locally.sh` script

+## To run development server locally
+- Run the `run-locally.sh` script

+## To build docker image locally
+- Run the `build-container-locally.sh` script

+## To run docker image locally
+- Run the `run-container-locally.sh` script

 ## How to contribute
 See the [contributions.md](./CONTRIBUTIONS.md) file for terms and instructions.